orlawalsh/candle-queen/README.md

 * First Time Visitor Goals
   * As a First Time Visitor, I want to be able be able to understand the purpose of the site.
-  * As a First Time Visitor, I to navigate around the site easily and find the content I am looking for.
+  * As a First Time Visitor, I want to navigate around the site easily and find the content I am looking for.
   * As a First Time Visitor, I want to see testimonials on the company/products.
 I also want easy access to their social media links so I check their social media to gauge how trustworthy or well know the company is.

 * Returning Visitor Goals